anil-maurya/backend-essentials/1-Internet.md

 ## Assignments

-1. Nginx
+### 1. Nginx

 - Install Nginx on your local machine.
 - Configure a simple website using Nginx with a basic HTML file.
 - Create a simple hello world page and host on nginx

-2. HTTP Ports
+### 2. Configuring Nginx Ports:

 - Explain what a port is and its significance in networking.
 - Identify commonly used ports for web-related services (e.g., HTTP, HTTPS).

-3. Configuring Nginx Ports:

 - Explore the Nginx configuration file and identify the section related to ports.
 - Experiment with changing the default port (80) to a different port and observe the impact.

-4. Local Website Access:
+### 4. Local Website Access:

 - Access the website you configured in Nginx locally using your web browser.

-5. Network Access:
+### 5. Network Access:

 - Ensure your Nginx server is accessible from another device on the same network.
 - Access the Nginx website from a different device using the server's IP address and the configured port.